enord 8 months ago

 Regular non tail recursion can be fine in many cases so long as the recursion depth is limited.
 I have tested code that made at least 50000 recursive calls before blowing the stack.
 In many cases, you can just assume that won't happen or you can rewrite the function in a tail recursive way by adding additional parameters to the function with a slight loss of elegance to the code.

-• Someone an hour ago
+• Someone 8 months ago

 As others indicated, tail recursion exists.